OpenZeppelin/openzeppelin-sdk/examples/lib-simple/README.md

-# OpenZeppelin SDK example: using openzeppelin-upgrades programmatic library
+# OpenZeppelin SDK example: using @openzeppelin/upgrades programmatic library

 The OpenZeppelin SDK has a JavaScript library that (besides the CLI ) can be used directly to operate OpenZeppelin SDK projects.
 It can be especially useful when a programmatic interface is preferred or more flexibility and lower-level access is required.